zeekus/textfiles/pschism_build_document_with_spack.md

    '--reuse' tells spack to reuse the libaries rather than install new copies.
 This may change in the future.
    -'^' is a dependency in spack.

-[ ] compile the sfotware stack.
+- [ ] Build the main software stack for Pschism to run.
+      *Note* this command is likely to fail in new versions of spack.
+      If '--reuse' doesn't work, try '--reuse-deps'.

 ```bash
 spack install --reuse netcdf-fortran@4.6.0%intel@2021.6.0 ^hdf5+fortran+hl%intel@2021.6.0 ^netcdf-c@4.9.0%intel@2021.6.0 ^hdf5@1.12.2%intel@2021.6.0 ^intel-oneapi-mpi@2021.9.0%intel@2021.6.0 cflags="-O3,-shared,-static"
 ```

-- Sucessful results should look like this.
+- A Successful run should look like this.
 ```
 [myhost]$ spack find
 -- linux-centos7-x86_64_v3 / gcc@4.8.5 --------------------------